 IRRBB is defined as the risk that changes in the general level of interest rates will cause variations in earnings in the near term and variations to the value of future cash flows in the longer term.
-The key sources of IRRBB that the Society is exposed to include reprice risk, basis risk, swap spread risk and option risk.
+The key sources of IRRBB that the Society is exposed to include reprice risk, basis risk, credit spread risk and option risk.

 The Board has overall responsibility for determining the Society's appetite to market risks, including IRRBB.
-Assets and Liabilities Committee are responsible for managing market risk within this risk appetite framework which is supported by a suite of policies and limits.
+ALCO are responsible for managing market risk within this risk appetite framework which is supported by a suite of policies and limits.

 The market risk of the Society is embedded within the governance structure of the Society, with market risk as a level 2 risk within the enterprise-wide risk management framework.
-Market risk information is reported monthly to Assets and Liabilities Committee and Board Risk Committee.
-The first line management of market risk is through the Society's Treasury department, with second line responsibility within Financial and Model Risk.
+Market risk information is reported monthly to ALCo and Board Risk Committee.
+The first line management of market risk is through the Society's Treasury department, with second line responsibility within Prudential and Model Risk.
 The market risk framework and management are audited on a regular basis, completing the third line of defence approach.